Sapiosexuality: What Does It Mean To Be Sapiosexual?

 The Merriam-Webster dictionary added the term "sapiosexual" to its directory in September 2020.
 "Sapio" is based on the Latin verb sapere, which means "to be wise" or "to have sense."
 Sometimes referred to as "sapiophile," sapiosexuality means being sexually attracted to a person's intelligence.

 A sapiosexual is aroused by how smart another person is.
-These individuals may not be as concerned with how a person looks or whether they adhere to certain standards; rather, they tend to focus on what a person thinks, says, and believes, and whether these ideas are considered intelligent to them.
+These individuals may not be as concerned with how a person looks, or whether they adhere to certain standards; rather they focus on:

 Is sapiosexuality a sexual orientation?